 - Treponema pallidum, which causes syphilis

-- Problems and deficiencies.
-Blood centers must investigate manufacturing problems, correct all deficiencies, and notify FDA when product deviations occur in distributed products.
+5. Problems and deficiencies.
+Blood establishments must investigate manufacturing problems, correct all deficiencies, and notify FDA when product deviations occur in distributed products.

-If a violation of any one of these safeguards occurs, the blood product is considered unsuitable for transfusion and is subject to recall.
+If a violation of any one of these safeguards occurs, the blood product is considered unsuitable for transfusion and may be subject to recall.

-Emerging threats to the blood supply and other potential risks mean FDA’s Blood Safety Team never stops looking for ways to improve blood safety.
-“We need to continually work to preserve the safety and integrity of blood and blood products,” says Midthun.
+Emerging threats to the blood supply and other potential risks mean FDA’s Blood Safety Team never stops looking for ways to ensure and preserve the safety of blood and blood products.

-FDA scientists are working to develop sensitive donor screening tests to detect emerging diseases and bioterrorist agents in blood donations.
-They are also working to improve blood donor testing kits to detect variant strains of HIV, West Nile virus, and hepatitis viruses.
-In addition, FDA’s Office of Blood Research and Review regularly looks at donor deferral issues to update eligibility requirements when appropriate.
+FDA scientists are working to develop sensitive donor screening tests to detect emerging diseases and potential bioterrorism agents in blood donations.
+They are also working to improve blood donor screening tests to detect variant strains of HIV, West Nile virus and hepatitis viruses.
+In addition, FDA’s Office of Blood Research and Review addresses donor deferral issues and updates eligibility requirements when appropriate.

-Also, FDA is a member of an interorganizational task force on domestic disasters and acts of terrorism that includes blood organizations, government agencies, and device manufacturers.
-As such, it works with others to help assure that blood facilities keep safe and adequate inventories at all times in case of a disaster.
+Also, FDA is a member of the AABB Interorganizational Task Force on Domestic Disasters and Acts of Terrorism that includes other blood organizations, government agencies, and device manufacturers.
+As such, it works with others to help assure that blood facilities maintain adequate blood inventories at all times in case of a disaster.

-Blood is critically needed every day, yet only a small percentage of the eligible U.S. population donates blood in any given year.
+Blood is critically needed every day, yet only a small percentage of the eligible United States population donates blood in any given year.